raspberrypilearning/cd-beginner-python-sushi/en/step_7.md

 ## Keep asking

-You can ask the user to pick a number now, check if it's the right size and, and if it isn't, tell them it's not.
+You can ask users to pick a number now, check if it's the right size and, and if it isn't, tell them it's not.
 What if you wanted to keep your program going until you got an answer that was the right size?

 You need a way to ask your question over and over until you get the right kind of answer.
 The way to do this in computer programming is called a **loop**.
 You're going to use one called the `while` loop.